finos/messageml-utils/README.md

   convenience tags for more complex or frequently used constructs.
 It is translated to PresentationML internally by the Agent API before ingestion in Symphony.
 * [PresentationML](https://docs.developers.symphony.com/building-bots-on-symphony/messages/overview-of-presentationml), a strict subset of HTML5
   describing the markup which controls the formatting (presentation) of a message.
-PresenttionML is the format used internally by Symphony and returned from message ingestion and retrieval by the Agent API.
+PresentationML is the format used internally by Symphony and returned from message ingestion and retrieval by the Agent API.
 * [EntityJSON](https://docs.developers.symphony.com/building-bots-on-symphony/messages/overview-of-messageml/entities), JSON data representing
   complex financial objects and other structured data.
 EntityJSON elements are referenced in PresentationML and are